cludwell/sidequest/progress.md

 -next step buttons on newchar form navigate to next item -fixed bug that had incorrect char creation steps displayed -added imgUrl to description form
+-each part of form directs to next and previous -confirming equipment redirects to submit button

 TO DO
 -eliminate random race and class buttons before launch as they mess up spell selections